clemson-cal/sailfish/py_sailfish/doc/source/index.rst

 Quick-start
 ===========

-Basic use from the command line is like this: :code:`sailfish shocktube --end-time=0.2 --resolution=1000`.
+Basic use from the command line is like this: ``sailfish shocktube --end-time=0.2 --resolution=1000``.
 This command will run a built-in setup called `shocktube` to a simulation time of 0.04 seconds, on a 1d grid with 1000 zones.
 The command line tool will print messages to the terminal, and write a file called `chkpt.final.pk` to the disk in the current working